glen-sharp/emission-calculator-app/emission-api/README.md

 5. Data validation (if failed, current entry is logged and skipped)
 6. Performs simple data transformations:
     - All strings are converted to lower-case
-    - Air travel distance unit is converted to kilometers
+    - Air travel distance unit is converted to kilometres
 7. Loads relevant tables with data

 ## Running locally